 Shower screens are often forgotten when we are cleaning our bathrooms.
 We do the floors, the windows, the sink, but shower doors get only a small rinse in the end.
 This is insufficient for anyone who insists on having a sparkly clean home.
-But following the steps below you can get your shower screen cleaned with zero efforts.
+But following the steps below you can clean your shower screen with zero efforts.

 General cleaning tips for shower screens and doors

-Most people will advise you to use products, which are specially created to clean shower doors.
+Most people will advise you to use products, which are specially created to clean shower screens and doors.
 Store-bought cleaning solutions are, of course, a proven option, as they always promise a streak-free finish and come with instructions on how to use them.
 But in recent years, a large number of people are ready to trust more homemade products and techniques rather than any traditional detergents.
 After all, natural cleaning agents are eco-friendly, affordable and efficient.

-So, here are some of the best ways of how to clean your glass shower screen and door with products, which you most likely already have at home.
+So, here are some of the best ways of how to clean your glass shower screen and door with products, which you most likely already have at home: